nl2go/ansible-role-network-encryption/README.md

 Hosts can be attached to a configuration set using `network_encryption_host_configs` variable.
 Configuration sets are referenced by `name`.

+    network_encryption_host_configs:
+      - name: default
+        state: absent

+A host can be detached from the configuration set using `state: absent`.

     network_encryption_configs:
       - name: default
         interface: eth0